moosch/node-express-starter/README.md

 This app uses `pg` drivers rather than a standard ORM.
 This means, yes, you have to write your own SQL, but if you don't know SQL, maybe you should't be interacting with an SQL database :)

 You might be asking, "why not Prisma?
 It's the new hotness!".
 Well, it certainly does have a lot of stars on GitHub, but it also has a lot of issues on GitHub too.
 At the time of writing this, it's around 2.6k, which is a lot.
+There's also [Sequelize](https://sequelize.org/) which I have used heavily in the past, but I'm not a fan of creating Sequelize-specific models to manage the shape of data.
+It's quite heavily tied to the ORM, rather than the actual data.

-So I decided to go with something more "stable".
+So I decided to go with something more "stable" and barebones.
 Old and boring may not be cool, but it works predictably most of the time.

 ## Todo